Did you know Jesus spent time ministering north of Galilee in Israel?

 (Known as Caesarea Philippi during Jesus’ lifetime because Philip the Tetrarch founded his administrative capital there).

-There, Jesus stood in front of “the cave of Pan,” or “the gates of hell,” and asked his disciples who people said he was.
+There, Jesus stood in front of “the cave of Pan,” or “the gates of hell.”
+He asked his disciples who people said he was.

 The headwaters of the Jordan River flowed down from Mt.
-Hermon and came out of the cave to flow south (ultimately to the Dead Sea).
+Hermon and emerged from the cave, then flowed south (ultimately to the Dead Sea).

 But note the text refers to villages in the area.